bryanchalker/slimmodal/README.md

 				data-wrapper-color="red">Modal (Passing Data-Attributes w/Eye-Searing Red Overlay Color)
 			</a>

 It's literally as simple as that.
+Data-attributes are passed (add to or edit this mapping via the [slimmodal.js](js/slimmodal.js) file) to the modal on launch.